Kasun-Chinthaka-Piyarathna/Ecommerce/README.md

 ## Setup
-Go to root folder and installed required dependencies.
+Go to root folder and install required dependencies.
 ### `npm install`

 Run the project